trallnag/ansible-role-endlessh/README.md

 ## Requirements

 * Ubuntu only.
 Only tested on "vanilla" Ubuntu server starting with 20.04.
-* Systemd should be more or less vanilla.
+* System should be more or less vanilla.
 Systemd must be used.

 ## Role Variables